Edward-Lombe/elm-electron/README.md

 - `source/server/main.ts`

-This is the file that imports the `electron` object, which is then used to create a new instance of `BrowserWindow`, start the HTTP server and point the page to `localhost:3000`.
+This is the file that imports the `electron` library, which is then used to create a new instance of `BrowserWindow`, start the HTTP server and point the page to `localhost:3000`.

+- `source/server/server.ts`

+This file starts a local HTTP server, and renders a static react component that is the wrapper HTML to run the file produced by webpack.

+- `source/client/react-components/html.tsx`

+This file is simply some boilerplate for the index file that is served.
+We set the appropriate title and meta tags, load style sheets, declare a root element, and load the webpack bundle under `distribution/main.js`

+- `source/client/main.ts`

+This file is the untranspiled source for the `distribution/main.js` file above.
+It uses the `react-elm-components` to load our Elm source code into a React element and mount it to out root element.
+It's a little bit of overkill considering that Elm can mount its self to the DOM without React, but it is interesting none the less.

+- `source/client/elm.js`

+This file is produced by `source\scripts\elm-make.ts` and is a Javascript bundle of the entire Elm side of the application, the entry point of which is `source/client/elm/Main.elm`

+- `source/client\elm\Main.elm`

+We finally made it to our actual Elm code, it only took half a dozen files :)

 ## things to do